Student loans: Here’s how soon payments, interest will restart

-(NEXSTAR) – While the White House continues to fight a legal battle to save President Biden’s federal student loan debt relief plan, payments will remain on hold, the administration announced on Tuesday.
+While the White House continues to fight a legal battle to save President Joe Biden’s federal student loan debt relief plan, payments will remain on hold, the administration announced on Tuesday.

 “The extension will alleviate uncertainty for borrowers as the Biden-Harris Administration asks the Supreme Court to review the lower-court orders that are preventing the Department from providing debt relief for tens of millions of Americans,” a statement from the Education Department reads.